 If you work at home or travel to assignments directly from home, without a fixed workplace, your tax home may well be your actual home.
 If you don't have a fixed workplace and you have no fixed home address, the IRS might consider you itinerant, in which case you wouldn’t be able write off any travel expenses because you're never "away from home."

 Employees vs. the self-employed

 The tax home rules are generally the same for employees and self-employed persons, although the degree to which they can deduct business-related travel expenses differs.
 In general, employees can deduct only work-related expenses for which they haven't been reimbursed by their employer, and they can't deduct the full amount.
-Instead, these expenses can be taken as an itemized deduction, subject to 2% of adjusted gross income, on your tax return.
+Instead, for tax years prior to 2018, these expenses can be taken as an itemized deduction, subject to 2% of adjusted gross income, on your tax return.
 Usually, self-employed people can deduct all ordinary and necessary business-related expenses from business income.
 For both, travel expenses must be incurred away from their tax home to qualify for deductions.